-- B12.
-Initial 2004 cohort, total of first-time, full-time degree/certificate-seeking students: - B13.
-Of the initial 2004 cohort, how many did not persist and did not graduate for the following reasons: death, permanently disability, or service in the armed forces, foreign aid service of the federal government, or official church missions; total allowable exclusions: - B14.
-Final 2004 cohort, after adjusting for allowable exclusions within 150 percent of normal time: within 150 percent of normal time: B17.
-Completers of programs of at least two but less than four years (total): B17.
-Completers of programs of at least two but less than four years (total): B18.
+$\boldsymbol{B16.}$ Completers of programs of less than two years within 150 percent of normal time:

+four years (total): four years (total): B18.
 Completers of programs of at least two but less than four-years within 150 percent of normal time: B18.
 Completers of programs of at least two but less than four-years within 150 percent of normal time: B19.
 Total transfers-out (within three years) to other institutions: B19.
 Total transfers-out (within three years) to other institutions: B20.
 Total transfers to two-year institutions: B20.
 Total transfers to two-year institutions: B21.
 Total transfers to four-year institutions: B21.
 Total transfers to four-year institutions: